How to build a Web scraper with Node.js

 })();

-As you see, getting the content of the page is very straightforward.
+As you see, getting the page's content is very straightforward using Axios.
 Run this code with the command below:

 We get the following output:

-It is a huge unreadable HTML code that cannot be parsed without the appropriate tool; it is here Cheerio will help us in parsing and then select the data we need.
+It is a huge, unreadable HTML code that cannot be parsed without the appropriate tool; Cheerio will help us parse it and select the data we need.

-For Cheerio to get the data, we need to provide the selector in the HTML page that holds the data we want.
-The only way to know is to analyze the page structure, but the page is huge with many useless data.
+For Cheerio to get the data, we must provide the selector in the HTML page content that holds the data we want.
+The only way to know is to analyze the page structure, but the page content is enormous and contains irrelevant data.

-So, the first step is to define which data we want from the page.
-The picture below shows which data we want to retrieve from the page.
+The first step is to define which data we want from the page.
+The picture below shows which data we want to retrieve on the webpage.

 type ProgrammingLanguage = {